 15 – Casa di Carlo Goldoni

 15 – Casa di Carlo Goldoni.
-A museum of Venetian theatrical memorabilia, library and birthplace of the famous playwright Carlo Goldoni.
+A museum of theatrical memorabilia in Venice, library and birthplace of the famous playwright Carlo Goldoni.

 The archive and library of over 30,000 works, are of significant importance; including theatrical texts, studies and original manuscripts.